yitzchak/dicy/docs/configuration.md

     derived format such as LaTeX, knitr, or Literate Haskell.
 5. Options provided directly to the builder or command line interface.

-The various options that may be provide to Dicy via each of these configuration sources are detailed in the [Options](options) page, with the exception of job name specific options which is detailed in the [Multiple Jobs](#multiple-jobs) section.
+The various options that may be provide to DiCy via each of these configuration sources are detailed in the [Options](options) page, with the exception of job name specific options which is detailed in the [Multiple Jobs](#multiple-jobs) section.

 # Multiple Jobs

-Dicy can run LaTeX multiple times on the same source file with different job names and can also have job specific settings which include the ability to build jobs that depend on source files other than the main source file.
+DiCy can run LaTeX multiple times on the same source file with different job names and can also have job specific settings which include the ability to build jobs that depend on source files other than the main source file.
 These abilities are accomplished through the [jobNames][] and the [jobs][] options.